South Korean company debuts disinfection robots

 Their artificial intelligence software will operate on the 4G network infrastructure or above.

-"KT aims to build a bridge between robot solution providers and those in need of the new robot service, and at the same time we are in pursuit of becoming a robot platform that tailors robots to customers' needs and as a result enhances robots' value," Mr Lee Sang-ho, senior vice president and head of AI robot business unit at KT, said in a press conference Wednesday.
+"KT aims to build a bridge between robot solution providers and those in need of the new robot service, and at the same time, we are in pursuit of becoming a robot platform that tailors robots to customers' needs and, as a result, enhances robots' value," Mr Lee Sang-ho, senior vice-president and head of AI robot business unit at KT, said in a press conference on Wednesday.